AustinGil/prtcls/README.md

 ```

 #### Benefits:
-- It works with plain old CSS.
-If you know CSS already, you're set.
-If not, you'll learn something useful besides library-specific syntax.
+- It works with plain CSS.
+If you know CSS, you're set.
+No need to learn some library-specific syntax.
-- You can use any valid CSS that you want.
-There are no limitations (unless you want to create some with themes).
+- Because it's CSS, there are no styling limitations.
+You can, however, create specific design tokens.
 - All the runtime dependencies get transpiled away so your app loads faster and doesn't have a flash of unstyled content.
-- You spend less time thinking of new class names, and less energy remembering them.
+- You don't have to remember a list of classes available, or come up with class naming conventions.
 - Any duplicated CSS style gets removes so you never have the same rules twice.
 The more your app grows, the more you save.
 - It has TypeScript support which provides intellisense to help know when you write something wrong.
 - Only includes the CSS you add to your project which means no unused CSS and faster build times.